 It doesn’t matter how well you think you know a city, there are always new aspects of it to discover.
-I recently took a guided walk of Kensington and Knightsbridge with Context Travel.
+I recently took a guided walk of Kensington and Knightsbridge.
 Although I’ve been to London many times, I’ve yet to learn many of her secrets.
-Our docent was an immense help.

 Kensington dates back to Anglo-Saxon times or beyond.
 It means “town of Kensing,” ton deriving from the Anglo-Saxon for town.
 No one knows who Kensing was, though.